willymcallister/willymcallister.github.io/_articles/universal-gates.md

 It took 5 NAND gates to create an XOR function.
 {% endcapture %}{% include details.html %}

 It turns out it is possible to build an XOR with only 4 NAND gates.
+(This one is tough.)

-{% capture summary %}show how{% endcapture %}
+{% capture summary %}show answer{% endcapture %}
 {% capture details %}
 F = A $\oplus$ B